 Listening to our partners in Gusau.

-We keep the lines of communication open between ourselves, the AEP Board and our partners in Nigeria.
-We believe it is important for us to listen to them and learn from them and their experience.
+The lines of communication are kept open between the AEP Board and our partners in Nigeria.
+We believe it is important for us to listen and learn from them and their experience.
 We have had extensive discussions with our partners, the building committee and the committee for Grace International School (GIS).
-The members of these committees were well informed in their respective fields and had a clear vision of what they wanted GIS to be and achieve.
-We also held discussions with parents and children to hear their concerns and wishes.
+The members of these committees are well informed in their respective fields and have a clear vision of what they want GIS to achieve.
+Discussions were conducted with parents and teachers to hear their concerns and wishes.
 We were able to experience the enthusiasm and confidence of the people first hand.
-We were humbled by their generosity and gratitude for our time in coming to visit.
+Their generosity and gratitude towards our team was humbling and greatly appreciated.
 We were enriched by both the simplicity and difficulty of life in an emerging third world country.
-And while traveling to visit may not be for everyone, providing support at home is equally important.
-The project is a large one and funding is crucial to ensure its completion.
+And while traveling to visit may not be for everyone, AEP can certainly benefit from support here at home.
+This project is a large one and funding is crucial to ensure its completion.

 Working with all, regardless of religion and ethnicity.

 Bishop John Danbinta, our partner, continues to work very hard to maintain the respect and solid working relationship with his Muslim neighbors.
 They are also excited about the prospect of the new school as construction continues.
 The school within Bishop John’s cathedral property is full to capacity, and now includes numerous Muslim children.
 The completion of the school classroom block 1 and the construction of an administration/science lab/media center building is critically important.
 In addition, a security wall needs to be constructed around the Graceland International School property.

 Educating for peace- a letter from Bishop John

 In his letter, Bishop says: “We need to improve the condition of our people by educating them and striving for fairness and justice in sharing and using the resources of the country for all its citizens.
 But because of endemic corruption it has never been done that way and thus we find ourselves in our current situation.